Aliis/ticketService/README.md

 This is Spring-Boot/Vue restful demo project built with Vue CLI3, Vuetify, Vuex, Hibernate and H2 embedded database.
+Contains functionality for creating, editing, deleting and sorting tickets.

 Run backend: